 Create a Website to Build Online Credibility

-Now, this whole area can be overwhelming and confusing, so if you’re just getting started, you have two basic options; do it yourself or pay someone to do it for you.
+Now, this whole area can be overwhelming and confusing, so if you’re just getting started, you have two basic options:

 If you want to do it yourself, and knowing you aren’t a website designer, I’d advise staying away from Wordpress, Drupal, Joomla and the like.
 Instead, use a simple website builder platform such as Wix, Weebly, or Squarespace.
-These are simple point and click interfaces where you don’t have to know too much to accomplish a simple website.
-You can start with one of the nice looking templates they offer and customize it.
-After all if you were good at this type of thing, you’d probably have done it already.
+These are simple, point-and-click interfaces where you don’t have to know too much to accomplish a simple website.

 The risk of going the DIY route is that you end up wasting too much time trying to figure everything out.
 In my opinion, you’re better off paying someone to build your site for you.